-- the summation is over all items of End-User Equipment that have been sold as part of the Implementation; and - Deemed Equipment Energy Savings, in MWh, for each item of End-User Equipment are calculated according to the respective Activity Definition B1, B2, B3, B4, B5, B6, or B7 of Schedule B.
+- the summation is over all items of End-User Equipment that have been sold as part of the Implementation; and - Deemed Equipment Electricity Savings, in MWh, for each item of End-User Equipment are calculated according to the respective Activity Definition B1, B2, B3, B4, B5, B6, or B7 of Schedule B. - Regional Network Factor, is the value from Table A24 corresponding to the postcode of the Address of the Site or Sites the where the Implementation(s) took place.